 Self, peer, and instructor evaluations of your teaching - First, the course TA will digitally record you in the classroom with your students and provide you with the video.
 You will critically evaluate your own teaching using a rubric, then write a page describing your observations and suggestions for improvement.
 Your own observations will, in part, form the basis of the peer evaluation: later, the course TA will observe you live in the classroom and critically evaluate your teaching using a rubric.
-The TA will provide you with feedback and suggestions for improvements.
+The TA will specifically address points identified in your self-evaluation, looking for improvements.
 The TA will provide you with feedback and suggestions for improvement.
-Finally, the self- and peer- evaluations will in part form the basis of the instructor's evaluation: later, he or she will observe you live in the classroom and critically evaluate your teaching using a rubric, then specifically address points identified in the self and TA evaluations, looking for improvements.
-The instructor will provide you with additional feedback and suggestions for improvement.
+Finally, the self- and peer- evaluations will in part form the basis of the instructor's evaluation: later, he or she will observe you live in the classroom and critically address points identified in the self and TA evaluations, looking for improvements.
+The instructor will provide you with additional feedback and suggestions for improvements.